During my time on Council, we’ve worked to expand our economy, helping companies like Regal and Tombras create new jobs. But we can’t stop now.

-Building a strong 21st century economy means (1) supporting businesses that already call Knoxville home, (2) creating a fertile environment for entrepreneurs and start-ups to establish new products and services, and (3) recruiting new businesses to grow key industries for the future.
+As Mayor, I’ll take a three-pronged approach to building a strong 21st century economy, by (1) supporting businesses that already call Knoxville home, (2) creating a fertile environment for entrepreneurs and start-ups to establish new products and services, and (3) recruiting new businesses to grow key industries for the future.

 To recruit new businesses, we must be strategic and focus on industries where we have a competitive advantage, such as creativity, light manufacturing, and technology.
 I will also target economic development incentives to spur growth and create opportunity in distressed neighborhoods.
 From apprenticeships and trades programs to coding and software development training courses, we must provide tools, so our citizens possess the skills to earn a living for their families.